 How to take a soil test

 The soil sampling process itself is quite straightforward.
 The Soil Testing Lab’s Lawn and Garden webpage is the best place to begin.
-There, you can download and print the Lawn & Garden Soil Analysis Request Sheet.
+There, you can download the Lawn and Garden Soil Analysis Request Sheet.
 This form walks you through how to take a soil sample and how to submit samples to the lab.
 You can also pick up this form, as well as soil sample collection bags, from your local U of M Extension office.
 This short video shows you exactly how to take a soil test from your garden:

 The regular soil test is sufficient for most lawns and gardens.
 But you can also test for soluble salts, lead, and trace elements (sulfur, micronutrients, etc.).
 High soluble salt levels can be bad for plant health and yield while exposure to lead in soil is a health concern for humans, especially young children and pregnant adults.
 Trace elements are important for some crops.
 These tests require additional fees (see the request sheet for more information).